amesar/hive-serde-json/README.md

 # Overview

-This SerDe takes a JSON document and flattens all nested objects to one level.
+This SerDe takes a file of JSON documents and flattens all nested objects to one level.
-There are two steps:
+There are two steps to the process:

-* Build the DDL table schema
+* Build the Hive DDL table schema.
-* Load the data through the SerDe
+* Load the data through the SerDe.

 **Sample JSON feed files**

-* persons.jsonfeed - Simple sample with nested object and array
+* persons.jsonfeed - Simple sample with nested object and array.
-* pull\_request_comments.jsonfeed - Converted BSON file from Github Torrent project
+* pull\_request_comments.jsonfeed - Converted BSON file from Github's [GHTorrent](http://ghtorrent.org) project.
-* tweets.jsonfeed - Twitter tweets - API v.
-1.0
+* tweets.jsonfeed - [Twitter tweets](https://dev.twitter.com/docs/platform-objects/tweets) - Note: API version 1.0.

 **Scripts**

 run.sh TABLE\_NAME HDFS\_DIRECTORY JSON\_FILES - Generates DDL

-* TABLE_NAME - name of table in create statement
+* TABLE_NAME - name of table in create statement.
-* HDFS_DIRECTORY - value of LOCATION in create statement
+* HDFS_DIRECTORY - value of LOCATION in create statement.
 * JSON_FILES - list of JSON files to process.
 Each line is expected to be a legal JSON document - hence the extension 'jsonfeed'.

 sample.sh - Generates Twitter tweets DDL